-In this lessons we will consider two aspects of Serbian verbs and Serbian reflexive verbs.
+In this lesson, we will consider two aspects of Serbian verbs and Serbian reflexive verbs.
 This subject is very important because this is the very base of the language.

-In the previous lessons of Serbian language we considered verbs without their aspect.
+In the previous lessons on the Serbian language, we considered verbs without their aspect.
 This time is to consider what is the difference between imperfective verbs and perfective ones.
 I will try to give the simplest explanation of their difference.

 Imperfective verbs describe a process of an action

 Perfective verbs describe a result of an action